GrimLink/dotfiles/homebrew/README.md

 ## Cask

-The cask task will install almost all applications via brew.
+The cask task will install almost all applications via brew, that I use.

 **This includes;**

-* firefox-developer-edition
 * hyper
 * sequel-pro
 * tower